 I suddenly understood that my tall male clients had been at risk since they were youngsters of succumbing to a narcissistic life stance.
 Narcissism is a potential price of success when you are taller than, stronger than, more famous than, smarter than, more athletic than....
 With height—or, for that matter, any important dimension in which a child becomes a standout—a child like Mike doesn't have to concern himself with the feelings or concerns of other kids.

 With his confidence that all the world belonged to him, Mike could charm his peers well before any of them could stand up for themselves.
 No need to limit himself by social rules like no grabbing that applied to others.
-What's yours is mine.
+What's yours is mine, especially when followed by a flash of my warm and likable smile.

 A word of caution about exceptional people and narcissism.
 Fortunately, not all tall or otherwise highly successful boys become self-centered.
-I am the proud mother-in-law of two over-six-foot son-in-laws.
-Both are the kind of totally mature, generous, thoughtful, as well as highly successful, partners that my husband and I always hoped that our daughters would someday marry.
+I am the proud mother-in-law of two more-than--six-foot-tall son-in-laws.
+Both are the kind of mature, generous, thoughtful, as well as highly successful, partners that my husband and I always hoped that our daughters would someday marry.
+They are leaders in their professions, and also collaborative, compassionate and tuned-in spouses.

 So what is tall-man syndrome?

-It's my pet name for the narcissists I so much enjoy working with in my practice.
+Tall-man syndrome is my pet name for the narcissists I so much enjoy working with in my clinical practice.
 I love the challenge of working with "special" folks who feel above the rules and who have such a hard time taking into account others concerns.

-Fortunately, in spite of the declarations in many internet articles that narcissists do not change in therapy, once these men, and their female equivalents, are motivated to grow up, many turn out to make great therapy clients.
+Fortunately, in spite of the declarations in many internet articles that narcissists do not change in therapy, once these men, and their female equivalents, are motivated to grow up, many turn out to make highly motivated therapy clients.
 Narcissists generally like doing things well.
-They are used to being good, preferably the best, at what they do, so when they see that there's a way to become a better husband and even a better person, some decide to take on the challenge.
+They are used to being good, preferably the best, at what they do.
+So when they see that there's a way to become a better husband, parent, and person, some decide to take on the challenge.

-The motivation for growth usually comes initially from a spouse who has initiated a divorce.
-She's had it with not being heard.
-She's fed up with being controlled by his anger which he pulls out when he wants to be sure he'll get his way.
+The motivation for growth usually comes initially from a spouse who has either had an affair or initiated a divorce.
+She's fed up with not being heard.
+She's fed up with being controlled by the anger her husband erupts with when he wants to be sure he'll get his way.

-When a tall man syndrome husband sees that his wife is genuinely heading for the Exit door, the tall man typically is shocked.
+When a tall-man syndrome husband sees that his wife is genuinely heading for the Exit door, the tall man typically is shocked.
 He suddenly looks down from the high white steed on which he has been riding.
-He attempts to listen to the little voices of folks by his feet, and especially to the voice of the little wife who is about to abandon him.
-His emotional size collapses to small and helpless.
+When he attempts to listen to the little voice down by his feet, the voice of the little wife who is about to abandon him, his emotional size collapses to small and helpless.

 Once the impending departure of a wife pops the narcissistic bubble in which he has been living, a narcissist can go in either direction.
 He may stomp out and look for someone else to dominate.
 Or he may decide to learn how to stop arguing.
 He may realize that how he's been behaving has been verbally abusive, and abuse of any kind is one of the most frequent causes of divorce.
 He may even sign up for marriage advice so he can learn the skills for functioning as a collaborative, mature adult, especially if he is aware of how divorce impacts children, as many narcissistic men do truly love and want the best for their kids.